Roasted Cauliflower with Parmesan

 Now I rarely eat cauliflower steamed because I enjoy it so many other ways.
 My mashed cauliflower and cauliflower stuffing are wonderful low carb side dishes, and this fermented cauliflower is also a game changer for gut health because it’s packed with probiotics!

-In my option, nothing compares to Roasted Cauliflower.
+In my option, nothing compares to this Roasted Cauliflower with Parmesan.
 Roasting caramelizes the cauliflower, which brings out its natural sweetness and promotes browning.

 Why you’ll love this recipe:

-• Cauliflower florets are tossed with garlic cloves and shallots and roasted until tender caramelized.
-It’s finished with parmesan cheese for the ultimate side dish.
+- Cauliflower florets are tossed with garlic cloves and shallots and roasted until tender caramelized, then the dish is finished with parmesan cheese for the ultimate side dish.

 Recipe ingredients